 Vacuum gas oil: a heavy gas oil fraction from the vacuum column.

 The composition of HFOs varies widely and depends on refinery configuration, the crude oils being processed, and overall refinery demand for the residues from vacuum distillation and thermal and catalytic cracking processes (Concawe, 1998).
-A previous exposure study, focussed on dermal exposures, reported compositional data at ppm level (or µg/g) for a series of marker polycyclic aromatic hydrocarbons for blending stock and finished fuels that varied over 2 orders of magnitude (Christopher et al., 2011).
+A previous exposure study, focussing on dermal exposures, reported compositional data at ppm level (or µg/g) for a series of marker polycyclic aromatic hydrocarbons for blending stock and finished fuels that varied over 2 orders of magnitude (Christopher et al., 2011).
 Most of the constituents in an unblended HFO possess a high carbon number ranging from C20–C98 and are relatively non-volatile.
 Consequently, most of the constituents have a negligible impact on overall emissions to air (Concawe, 2012b, Kim et al., 2011).
 However, the addition of the cutter stock to improve handling can have a small but measurable influence on emissions because of its higher vapour pressure.
 Cutter stocks generally contain hydrocarbons in the C9–C28 range and their use percentage in a final product can vary depending on the specific viscosity needs of the customer (Garaniya et al., 2011).
-Given the diverse number sources for both the unblended HFO and the cutter stock, the commercial product is compositionally complex and impossible to fully speciate.
+Given the diverse number sources for both the unblended HFO and the cutter stock, the commercial product is compositionally complex and virtually impossible to fully speciate.

 Significant concentrations of highly toxic hydrogen sulphide (H2S) are known to accumulate in headspaces of tanks from decomposition of sulphur-containing compounds and safe handling advice is well established (Concawe, 1998).
 The hydrocarbon emissions encountered during barge loading may be associated with both the HFO product being loaded as well as any residual vapours arising from the previous cargo.
 Consequently, some variability is expected in the emissions depending on the volatility of the previous cargo, the length of time since the previous cargo was unloaded, and whether the tanks were degassed prior to reloading with an HFO.
 In addition, submerged versus splash loading can also have an impact on atmospheric release; however, in the case of the UN 3082 HFOs submerged loading is the only method employed.
 Submerged loading uses a delivery pipe that extends below the liquid surface to minimize agitation and vapour generation.
 The submerged loading of an HFO onto a tank barge takes place at a temperature of approximately 80 °C to decrease the viscosity and increase the handling ability of the product.
 The decreased turbulence that accompanies submerge loading at an elevated temperature will cause any released vapours to accumulate near the liquid surface as a vapour blanket.
 As a result, a majority of the hydrocarbon vapours may be released during the latter stages of the loading cycle when the head space (i.e. ullage) is less than 3–4.5 meters high.

 An indication of the annual number of operations carried out in Europe was obtained by retrieving information coming from the Europe Barge Inspection Scheme (EBIS) which is a system used by all chemical and oil industry company vetting departments.
 In Europe, there are 1290 tanker barges dedicated to the transport of liquid dangerous goods in bulk.
 Each barge is EBIS inspected once a year.
 Based on the EBIS inspection reports issued during the period June 2014-May 2015, 124 different barges were inspected while transporting/carrying UN3082 Fuel Oil product and hence some 10% of the European tanker barge fleet is used to transport HFO.
 The tonnage of these 124 barges ranged from 1000 to a maximum size of 13317T, with an average of 3900T, as per following distribution: